 According to Ali Powell, principle account executive at HubSpot, the secret to writing a phenomenal sales email subject line is to make it something about them -- that couldn't apply to anyone else.

 Why it works: People prefer personal over pretty.
 Consider the fact that plain text emails soundly beat beautifully designed HTML emails in a series of A/B tests.
 Why?
 They look like one-to-one messages.
 So even though the subject line "love that you're in a band" doesn't look as sophisticated as "Technology For the Future," it's a lot more appealing to your buyer who moonlights as a drummer and controls the tech budget purse strings for her company by day.

 Why it works: According to curiosity-drive theory, people find uncertainty unsettling.
 Conversely, clearing up areas of uncertainty is mentally satisfying.
-Teasing the email recipient with a "quick question" without telling them what it is prompts prospects to open your message and alleviate the ambiguity.
+According to the salesperson who uses this one, it's a big winner.

 What could it be?
 The prospect will have to open your email to find out.